-- Swiss Climate Scores: The "Swiss Climate Scores" developed by the Confederation (link SIF) in cooperation with the financial industry and NGOs improve the transparency of financial investments regarding climate compatibility.
+- Swiss Climate Scores: The "Swiss Climate Scores" developed by the Confederation in cooperation with the financial industry and NGOs improve the transparency of financial investments regarding climate compatibility.
 Six indicators were introduced for this purpose:

 1. Greenhouse gas emissions